olefasting/rust_rpg_toolkit/docs/actors.md

 actor will react to loud sounds nearby, by trying to investigate what caused them.
 An actor's `current_health` will be multiplied by `flee_at_health_factor` and the result will be the threshold at which an actor flees from combat.
 If it is set to `0`, the actor will never flee.

+The behavior set the actor will use, is determined by the `behavior_set` field.
+This determines the set of behavior states that is used to control the actor, according to all the other parameters.
+The default set is called `default_humanoid` and most actors will use this.
+Bosses, for example, will need their own behavior sets.

 The `position` field will only apply if spawning an actor from code.
 When actors are spawned from prototypes, based on a spawn point defined on a map, the position will be set to the spawn point position and any value in the `position` field discarded.